QUEL-Imaging/quel-qal/doc/rcs_README.md

 </tr>
 </table>

 Then, data is processed using the `get_stats()` method of `WellAnalyzer`.
 As the name implies, `get_stats()` simply calculates relevant statistics about the image of the RCS target.
 These are then used in the final step to visualize results.
-Given a 2D image array of the RCS target called `cn_im`, and the output from Step 1 called `cn_df`, obtaining statistics goes as follows:
+Given an image of the RCS target called `cn_im`, and the output from Step 1 called `cn_df`, obtaining statistics goes as follows:
 ```python
 analyzer = WellAnalyzer(cn_im, cn_df)
 cn_df = analyzer.get_stats()